aqxiy/2-3d/README.md

 The science is over my head frankly, probably a sweet spot to attaining frequency, multiprocessing, power loading and cache coordination.
 Try looking at comparison benchmarks with the naked eye - I think this stuff is fascinating.

-This is the best I've seen a game look, ever:: https://www.youtube.com/clip/UgkxKDJ3zJMNsUiJQhUtrE7qllF51HlaidIR
+This is the best I've seen a game look, ever:: https://www.youtube.com/watch?v=YQGoKONm31o

-CPU: Intel Core i5 14600KF
+CPU: AMD Ryzen 5 7600

-GPU: Nvidia RTX 4060 Ti
+GPU: AMD Radeon RX 7700 XT